sagarv1997/laravel-rp-velocity/README.md

 ## Features

-It will generate all the classes for Repository Pattern Implementation
+It helps in generating all the following classes for Repository Pattern Implementation

 - Model
 - Interface